skambha6/tissue_purifier_sk/README.rst

 `STARMap <https://pubmed.ncbi.nlm.nih.gov/29930089/>`_
 and others) allow measuring gene expression with spatial resolution.
-Deconvolution methods and/or analysis of marker-genes, can be used to assign a discrete cell-type (such as Macrophage, B-Cells, ...) to each cell.
+Deconvolution methods and/or analysis of marker-genes, can be used to assign a discrete cell-type (such as Macrophage, B-Cells, ...) or cell-type proportions to each spot.

 This type of data can be nicely organized into anndata objects, which are data-structure specifically designed for transcriptomic data.